WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 ---
 id: test_hdp_sandbox
-title: HDP Sandbox
+title: Test HDP Sandbox
-sidebar_label: HDP Sandbox
+sidebar_label: Test HDP Sandbox
 ---

 Most of our installation quickstarts give you the basic steps to test small-scale replication.
 Use the examples in this section if you would like to test HCFS replication with larger and more randomized data sets.